kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I havce been assigned a mentee via WISP's Mentor-Mentee Programme!
 I'm *very* happy with my match! :)
 - I'm attending USENIX Security 2021 (my first!)!!!!
 - I'm participating in the Galois Summer School on Trustworthy Machine Learning!!!
 Super excited *does happy dance*
+- I got a scholarship via WISP and Black Hat to attend Black Hat USA's briefing! (it's been my dream for a decade to attend this conference!)

 ## 2020